Definition of MySQL CTE

 ORDER by Name;

 Here the CTE is Asian_countries.
-So the temporary table or common table expression is supposed to have data from the table COUNTRY with the condition Continent = ‘Asia’.
-So details like country code, country name, region, and continent, for those countries with Asia as a continent from table COUNTRY will be stored in the common table expression Asian_countries.
+You should create the temporary table or common table expression to hold data from the table COUNTRY with the condition Continent = ‘Asia’.
+Such details as country code, country name, region, and the continent will be stored in the common table expression Asian_countries for those countries with Asia.
+The common expression “Asian_countries” will store a continent from the “COUNTRY” table.

-The second part of the query says, from this CTE, the country_code and country_name of those countries with Region = ‘Middle East’ isto be picked up, arranged in ascending order of countr_name and displayed.
-The expected output will be a list with Code and Name as columns, arranged in alphabetical order of Name which belongs to the Asian continent and Middle East region.
+In the second part of the query, users are instructed to select the country_code and country_name of countries with a Region value of ‘Middle East’ from the Common Table Expression, sort them in ascending order based on the country_name, and display the result.
+The expected output is a list with columns for Code and Name, arranged in alphabetical order based on the Name column.
+The list should include only countries from the Asian continent and the Middle East region.

 Output:

-There are certain contexts to which the use of the WITH clause is restricted.
+There are specific contexts to which the use of the WITH clause is restricted.
 Below are the scenarios:

-- A clause is used at the beginning of SELECT, UPDATE, and DELETE statements.
+• Users typically use a clause at the beginning of SELECT, UPDATE, and DELETE statements.

 WITH … SELECT …